fabianswebworld/ttxweb/README.md

 Another nice feature is that the pages can update automatically at a configurable refresh interval.
 The update happens smoothly via XMLHttpRequest (no full page reload), so that just the teletext portion of the page is reloaded.

-To use ttxweb, all you have to do is install the PHP scripts including the additional files (CSS, JS etc.) on a web server and ensure that the teletext pages are synchronized as EP1 files in a configurable folder that can be accessed from the PHP script (e.g. via FTP).
+To use ttxweb, all you have to do is install the PHP scripts including the additional files (CSS, JS etc.) on a web server and ensure that the teletext pages are synchronized as EP1 or AST files in a configurable folder that can be accessed from the PHP script (e.g. via FTP).

 ## Live Demo